oldnomad/picosocks5/src/picosocks5.md

 Privileges are not dropped if the daemon is not started by a superuser, if parent PID is 1 (**init**(1)), or if **--nofork** is specified.

+## Note on IPv4 and IPv6 addresses

+This program uses **getaddrinfo**(3) for host and network address parsing.
+As a result, in all places where an address is expected, following forms are accepted:

+  * A host name resolving to IPv4 and/or IPv6 addresses.
+  * Full decimal representation of IPv4 address (four dot-separated decimal numbers).
+  * Any representation of IPv6 address.

+Alternative forms of IPv4 addresses (octal, hexadecimal, with fewer than four dot-separated elements) are not accepted.

 # CONFIGURATION FILE